harshkh-001/whatsapp_drive_automation/README.md

 - Download the Client ID and Client Secret.
 - Import these credentials into n8n's Google Drive OAuth2 credentials.

-#### 3. DeepSeek Gemma Model
+#### 3. Gemini Gemma Model
-- Obtain API credentials for DeepSeek Gemma.
+- Obtain API credentials for Gemini Gemma.
-- Configure n8n to use the DeepSeek Gemma API endpoint and your credentials in the AI summarization node.
+- Configure n8n to use the Gemini Gemma API endpoint and your credentials in the AI summarization node.

 #### 4. Running n8n with Docker
 - Clone this repo: